Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature: Planning

 \begin{itemize} \item $S$ is the set of states \item $A$ is the set of actions \item $P$ is a state transition function

 \end{itemize}

 The state transition function $P: S \times A \longrightarrow 2^S$ defines a transition from a current state $s\in S$ to another state $s' \in S$ by considering an action $a \in A$.

 To express and solve planning tasks in computer science, different languages have been proposed.
 Each language represents components of the planning environment differently.
 These include the Stanford Research Institute Problem Solver (STRIPS) \citep{fikes1971strips} from SRI International and the popular Planning Domain Definition Language (PDDL) \citep{mcdermott1998pddl}.
-NASA introduced its own planning language, the Action Notation Modeling Language (ANML) \citep{smith2008anml}.